fatherchaos/fvtt-hackmaster-4e-v11/README.md

 * Changes to the initiative system so any initiative over 10 rolls over to the next round (and new initiative is automatically set in the next round as being 10 less than the previous round).

+# Some additional modules I've written and use with this:
+* [Initiative Helper](https://github.com/drplote/fvtt-initiative-helper) - Basically AlwaysHP, but for initiative.
+* [Penetration Dice](https://github.com/drplote/fvtt-penetration-dice) - Allows for rolling Hackmaster-style penetration dice.
+I should honestly build this into HM module since it's pretty core to the HM experience, but haven't yet.
+* [OSRIC Speed Provider](https://github.com/drplote/fvtt-osric-speed-provider) - If you use DragRuler, this module will make it work correctly with OSRIC.